-Janssen CarePath provides the additional support you may need to help you get started with DARZALEX® treatment, once your doctor has prescribed it for you.
-You can call a Janssen CarePath Coordinator at 877-CarePath (877-227-3728) or set up a personal Janssen CarePath Account by clicking here.
+Janssen CarePath provides the additional support you may need to help you get started with DARZALEX® treatment, once your doctor has decided it is right for you.
+You can call a Janssen CarePath Care Coordinator at 844-55DARZA (844-553-2792), Monday–Friday, 8:00 AM to 8:00 PM ET or set up a personal Janssen CarePath Account by visiting MyJanssenCarePath.com.

 Your personally assigned Janssen CarePath Care Coordinator can:

 - Review your health plan benefits to help answer questions you may have about insurance coverage for DARZALEX®

 - Identify options that may help make DARZALEX® more affordable, if needed

 - Identify independent organizations which may provide assistance with costs associated with travel to and from treatment

 Sign up or log in to your personal Janssen CarePath Account at MyJanssenCarePath.com, so you can check your insurance coverage for DARZALEX®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment support.

 If your insurance plan does not approve DARZALEX® treatment

 Sometimes you may not be able to obtain the medication that your doctor has ordered for you.
 For example, your insurance plan might not cover the medication because it is not on the plan’s drug list (formulary) or the cost is higher than you think you should have to pay.
 In these situations, you and your doctor have the right to ask the insurance plan to explain its decision and to consider making the medication available to you as an exception to its policies.

 If you have any questions, please call a Janssen CarePath Care Coordinator at 844-55DARZA (844-553-2792), Monday–Friday, 8:00 AM to 8:00 PM ET.
 Multilingual phone support is available.